18 Foolproof Headline Writing Tips You Should Know

 In other words, communicate a benefit to the reader and the reason you’re writing the article.
 That’s it.
 If it takes 10 words, that’s fine.
 If it only takes four words, that’s fine, too.

-13. Address the reader as “you”
+13. Address the Reader As “You”

 You’ve heard of personalized marketing, right?
 It’s a way to make every communication with your followers feel like it’s meant just for them.